na-na-hi/renget/archive/99iee.md

 ***

-Chapter 6
+#### Chapter 6

-Korone
+->**Korone**<-

-    A knight of Savan, her boundless energy allows her to take an entire day's guard shift by herself and never doze off.
+>A knight of Savan, her boundless energy allows her to take an entire day's guard shift by herself and never doze off.
 For such a mundane species such as herself, what she can do is amazing; a product of her rigorous physical routine.
 She has an eccentric fascination with people's fingers, never failing to take notice whenever possible and convenient.
-As a dogwoman, her heightened hearing and smelling has kept the Lion's Keep personal bakery safe and its wares untouched.
+As a dogwoman, her heightened hearing and smelling has kept the Lion's Keep own bakery safe and its wares untouched.

     Home: Savan

+***

-Chapter 7
+#### Chapter 7

-Lamy
+->**Lamy**<-

-    She hails from nobility in Argenia; a cold land in northeast Diarnuit.
+>She hails from nobility in Argenia; a cold land in northeast Diarnuit.
 Lamy effectively juggles duty between two nations; her native Diarnuit, and her closest friend's Savan, of which said friend is Queen.
 It has been the subject of many a dilemma.
 To this day, Lamy is the only non-Savanese to hold a high position in the royal court, something that has resulted in jealous whispers around the Keep.
 Her gentle face and enchanting speaking voice belies the alcohol tolerance fit for a brigand, not that of a noblewoman like her.

-    Home: Diarnuit

-Botan
+==Home: Diarnuit==

+->**Botan**<-

-    After beating her male siblings for the throne, she is the first female to rule Savan.
+>After beating her male siblings for the throne, she is the first female to rule Savan.
 A stoic and laidback character in court, Botan can be described as nigh unflappable in every situation.
 Her combat skills are peerless, combining masterful archery with her innate ability to turn into a majestic and fierce white lion like the rest of the Shishiro bloodline.
 At court, she is always credited with being the most level-headed among the royal council when they convene to discuss Savanese affairs.
 In this looming war, her weak side may finally be revealed to many and her more beastly side unleashed, as the safety and wellbeing of her people grow ever more threatened.

-    Home: Savan

-(!)Mio
+==Home: Savan==

+->**(!)Mio**<-

-    The motherly royal council to Queen Botan, she takes care of feeding everyone who works for Lion's Keep.
+>The motherly royal council to Queen Botan, she takes care of feeding everyone who works for Lion's Keep.
 Mio is reputed to be the most approachable member of the royal council, and for good reason.
 Such approachability is only rivaled by Councillor Fubuki and the Queen herself.
 Most of her projects are orphanages and feeding programs, a testament to her motherly nature.
 She also is a talented practioner in the divining arts, with tarot cards as her medium of choice.
 With her matured wisdom, she guides her equally matured Queen in her decisions and policies.
 She can prove herself in a fight with elder magic learned alongside her divining magics.

-    Home: Savan
+==Home: Savan==
  (!)How to acquire: Defeat the chapter boss before the turn limit.

+***

-Chapter 7x
+#### Chapter 7x

 Aki

-    Hailing from East Diarnuit, she comes from a background of being innovators when it came to magitech not just in Diarnuit, but all over Aurorai.
-Not particularly inclined with the racial profession, she took up dancing, enchanting crowds across Aurorai and making many a men bedazzled over her.
+>Hailing from East Diarnuit, she comes from a background of being innovators when it came to magitech not just in Diarnuit, but all over Aurorai.
+Not particularly inclined with the racial profession, she took up dancing, enchanting crowds across Aurorai and making many a men entranced with her.
 She doesn't let race nor social standing get in the way of "fun"; if you prove worthy, you can get what you wanted from her.
 Some people whisper about this apparently promiscous behavior but Aki ignores it anyway.
 Her beauty isnt hollow, having the skill to project light magic through her Warp Tails, her personal hair accessory of choice.

     Home: Diarnuit